 Whether you're calculating overtime or facing a dispute, this guide should serve as a useful resource.

-And remember—if you're in need of legal assistance, MJB Law Group is ready to help you navigate the complexities of California employment law.
+And remember—if you need legal assistance, MJB Law Group is ready to help you navigate the complexities of California employment law.